-Counterparty credit risk is the risk of losses caused by a counterparty to a transaction defaulting on its obligations during the life of that transaction.
+Counterparty credit risk is the risk that a counterparty fails to meet their obligations when they become due during the life of a transaction.
 Atom is exposed to counterparty credit risk through its use of derivative contracts to manage interest rate and currency risk.

-Atom's counterparty risk limits are part of the wholesale credit risk framework described on page 30.
+Atom's counterparty risk limits are part of the wholesale credit risk framework described on page 38.

 Atom ensures that an enforceable ISDA agreement is in place before transacting with any swap counterparty.
 All agreements include a credit support annex (CSA) that ensures contracts with negative fair values can be offset against those with a positive fair value within the same netting set.
 Collateral arrangements are based on the net fair value of the swaps contained within each netting set and collateral is provided or received accordingly.
+An exception is made to collateral requirements for the swap contract between the securitisation SPVs Atom uses and their counterparties: the swap counterparty is not required to post collateral provided its credit rating does not fall below a pre-determined level.
+The SPV does not need to provide collateral under any circumstances.